 - Teach your child skipping and hopping games to enhance their coordination.

 Artistic skills using various materials will improve to varying degrees throughout the next few years.
-Creative building play will advance using more complex toy blocks and sets.
+As your child learns to build, creative play will advance using more complex toy blocks and sets.
 Children become more able to take care of their own needs, and will try to “do it myself” more and more.
-Here are some ways you can promote these fine motor skills through interactive play:
+Here are some ways you can promote these fine motor skills through creative play: